-- Habitat loss due to filling-in from shoreline and road salt pile at Johnstown - Spawning ground at Butcher's Creek blocked by beaver dam on Parks property? - St. Lawrence Seaway Devel.
-Authority should share responsibility for habitat loss - Zebra mussels, increased water clarity and algal growth hurting fisheries
+- Habitat loss due to filling-in from shoreline and road salt pile at Johnstown - Spawning ground at Butcher's Creek blocked by beaver dam on Parks property? - St. Lawrence Seaway Development Authority should share responsibility for habitat loss - Zebra mussels, increased water clarity and algae growth hurting fisheries

+Summary of Questionnaire

-Summary of Questionnaires - The following are tables that summarize the results of questionnaires filled out at the public meetings and those submitted by mail after the meetings.
-Tables are excerpted from the report "Public input to St. Lawrence River Fish Community Objectives" by Brown et al. 2000 (Human Dimensions Research Unit, Cornell University, HDRU Series No. 00-13).
+The following are tables that summarize the results of the questionnaires filled out at the public meetings on the Fish Community Objectives for the St. Lawrence River.
+Tables are from the report 'Public input to St. Lawrence River Fisheries Community Objectives' by Brown et al. 2000 (Human Dimensions Research Unit, Cornell University, HRDU Series No. 00-13).